makerdao/community/governance/polls/templates/Generic/Vote Type Descriptors.md

 ### $SingleWinnerWithMajorityRequirement

-**The non-`Abstain` option with the most votes AND the support of a majority of votes is deemed the winner and the following actions will be taken:**
+**The winner of this vote requires an overall majority of votes to support it.
+The non-`Abstain` option with the most votes AND the support of a majority of votes is deemed the winner and the following actions will be taken:**
 * outcome1
 * outcome2